 Our NPV calculator will output: the Net Present Value, IRR, gross return, and the net cash flow over the entire period.

 What is Net Present Value?

-Due to its simplicity, this instrument is often used to determine whether a project is worth undertaking or an investment worth making as it shows whether it will result in a net profit or loss, with positive NPV meaning that there is profit to be made and negative NPV means losses are to be expected.
+Due to its simplicity, the net present value financial metric is often used to determine whether a project is worth undertaking or an investment worth making as it shows whether it will result in a net profit or loss, with positive NPV meaning that there is profit to be made and negative NPV means losses are to be expected.
 Usually a company or individual cannot pursue every positive return project, but NPV is still useful as a tool in discounted cash flow (DCF) analysis used to compare different prospective investments.

 As with any metric, NPV is only as accurate as long as the assumptions are met and the estimates that go in are well-researched.
 Substantial errors in the output can result from bad input.
 It is always wise to allow for some unforeseen expenditures to get off the ground or during its duration.

 An alternative to net present value is using the payback period, which measures how long it will take for the original investment to be fully repaid, but this method should not be used for longer-term investments as it does not account for the time value of money.
 Also, it does not reflect earnings past this period and can't account for sharp movements in the cash flow.

 Since NPV does not provide an overall net gains/losses picture, it is often used alongside tools such as IRR.

 This is a simple online NPV calculator which is a good starting point in estimating the Net Present Value for any investment, but is by no means the end of such a process.
 You should always consult a qualified professional when making important financial decisions and long-term agreements, such as long-term bank deposits.
 Use the information provided by the calculator critically and at your own risk.

 Cite this calculator & page